What is collective bargaining?

 In actual practice, a combination of these things could occur.

-• Under ideal circumstances, we will reach a satisfactory agreement with UBC without needing to resort to job action.
-However, the right to collectively withhold our labour is one of the most powerful tools that workers have to improve our working conditions and the learning conditions of our students.
+The right to collectively withhold our labour is one of the most powerful tools that workers have to improve your working conditions and the learning conditions of your students.

 The BC Labour Relations Code governs the bargaining process, and requires that parties bargain in good faith.
 This means that both the union and UBC are required to “make every reasonable effort to conclude a collective agreement”.
-If we have discussed all of our bargaining proposals with UBC in good faith without reaching an agreement, this is known as impasse.
+If the Negotiating Committee has discussed all of your bargaining proposals with UBC in good faith without reaching an agreement, this is known as impasse.

-If the Negotiation Team isn’t able to make progress on our key bargaining priorities, we would hold a strike authorization vote to show UBC that their proposals are unacceptable.
-This type of vote is how the members can make their voices heard to UBC to tell them that we are not satisfied with their proposals.
+If the Negotiation Committee isn’t able to make progress on our key bargaining priorities, we would hold a strike authorization vote to show UBC that their proposals are unacceptable.
+This type of vote is how you, the members can make your voices heard to UBC to tell them that you are not satisfied with their proposals.

 If a majority of the members vote in favour of the strike authorization, this gives the Negotiating Team a “strike mandate”, which they can use as leverage to implement our bargaining priorities.
 If there is still no progress after the strike authorization vote, the Negotiation Team would have the ability to issue a 72 hour strike notice to UBC.

-• A new collective agreement only comes into effect when the members of the union have decided that it meets all their needs.
+A new collective agreement only comes into effect when you and your co-workers have decided that it meets all your needs.
 Once the negotiating team has obtained a tentative agreement that they believe meets the needs of the members, we will bring the tentative agreement to the membership for ratification.
-This is a final chance for members to ask questions, raise concerns, and discuss whether the agreement is satisfactory for all of our colleagues.
+This is a final chance for you to ask questions, raise concerns, and discuss whether the agreement is satisfactory for all of your colleagues.

 Glossary of Bargaining Terms